kyuma-git/startup_db_server/README.md

-# README
+# SAMURAI GLOBAL DATABASE

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the document for developer who contribute to the project.

-Things you may want to cover:
+Things you need to know and setup:

-* Ruby version
+- Ruby version
+  2.5.5

-* System dependencies
+- System dependencies

-* Configuration
+- Configuration

-* Database creation
+- Database creation
+  bundle exec rails db:create

-* Database initialization
+- Database initialization
+  bundle exec rails db:migrate

-* How to run the test suite
+- How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+  bundle exec rails server

-* Deployment instructions
+- Deployment instructions

-* ...
-# startup_db_server
+  git push heroku master